million12/docker-toolbox/README.md

 `toolbox atop` Will un atop
 ...

 **Note:** First run might take a little while as the image need to be pulled from docker hub repository server.
 Every other `toolbox command` will work straight away.

+## Author(s)

+* Przemyslaw Ozgo (<linux@ozgo.info>)

+---

+**Sponsored by** [Typostrap.io - the new prototyping tool](http://typostrap.io/) for building highly-interactive prototypes of your website or web app.
+Built on top of TYPO3 Neos CMS and Zurb Foundation framework.